gagedoug13/techtonic-apprenticeship-initial-pre-work/README.md

 ### Introduction to CSS FlexBox Challenges
 **Say Hello to CSS FlexBox Challenges**
 - Ahhh FlexBox.
 I honestly love FlexBox.
 The challenges in this course were pretty straight forward and kind of give you the answer at some points.
 I recommend FlexBox Froggie.
 That game was the first place I started learning FlexBox and it's pretty useful.
 My biggest takeaway from this course was that FlexBox is really nice and I love working with it.
 I'm curious about what the grid challenges will be like.

+### Introduction to CSS Grid Challenges
+**Say Hello to CSS Grid Challenges**
+- I feel like the grid challenges were a little more challenging than the FlexBox challenges.
+I enjoy both and I can understand when it would be necessary to use one over the other.
+I typically think FlexBox makes more sense but I don't mind grid.
+Interesting lesson.